rchain/architecture-docs/execution_model/rhovm.rst

     for ( y <- x )P | x! ( @Q ) -> P { @Q -> y }

-The instruction reads: for the output operation :code:`x!` commiting the code of the process :code:`@Q` to the location :code:`x`, running in parallel with the input operation :code:`for ( y <- x )P` waiting for a pattern :code:`y` to appear at the location :code:`x`, execute the continuation :code:`P` in an environment where :code:`@Q` is bound (maps) to :code:`y`.
+The output operation :code:`x!`, commits the code of the process :code:`@Q` to the location :code:`x`, runs in parallel with the input operation :code:`for ( y <- x )P`, waiting for a pattern :code:`y` to appear at the location :code:`x`.
+When pattern :code:`y` is matched at :code:`x`, :code:`P` is executed in an environment where :code:`@Q` is bound (maps) to :code:`y`.

-At the lowest level each instance of the VM maintains a set of environments into which bindings of locations to values will be committed. **Variable bindings are updated via bytecode instructions that are, essentially, the repeated application of rho-calculus reduction rule**.The two main dynamic bindings at runtime are *environment* and *state* - the of binding of names to locations (channels/variables) and of locations to values, respectively.
-Both are depicted in context of the rho-calculus semantics below.

-[ State Diagram ]
+[ Better State Diagram ]

-An updated state configuration could be anything from updating a routine from blocking to non-blocking status to updating a location in local memory.
+An updated state configuration could be anything from updating a routine from blocking to non-blocking status to, incrementing a PC register counter, to updating a location in local memory.
 A simple register update for example:

 ::